Ashishkasaudhan/Aws-AppStream/README.md

 | <a name="imagebuilder_id"></a> [imagebuilder_id](#output\_aws_appstream_image_builder.test.id) | Name of the created imagebuilder instance. |

 ___
-For more information on Amazon AppStream 2.0 , visit [Amazon AppStream 2.0]( https://medium.com/ashishkasaudhan/amazon-appstream-an-answer-to-on-prem-desktop-solution-over-cloud-855c43b66bcb).
+For more information on Amazon AppStream 2.0 , visit [Amazon AppStream 2.0 By Ashish Kasaudhan]( https://medium.com/ashishkasaudhan/amazon-appstream-an-answer-to-on-prem-desktop-solution-over-cloud-855c43b66bcb).

 For more information on Amazon AppStream 2.0, visit [Amazon AppStream 2.0]( https://aws.amazon.com/appstream2/).